websanco/liferay-learn/docs/dxp/latest/en/developing-applications/tooling/liferay-workspace/creating-code.md

    The above command assumes you're one folder down from the Workspace root; if you've nested your project (perhaps in a `themes` folder), adjust the call to `gradlew` accordingly.
 This command builds the front-end theme using Liferay's Node Gradle Plugin.

-If you want to make sure Workspace recognizes your project, use this command to display all the projects:
+To verify Workspace recognizes your project, use this command to display all the projects:

 ```bash
 ./gradlew projects